nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Format: `update list LISTNAME NEW_LISTNAME`
 Format: `update list LISTINDEX NEW_LISTNAME`

-> Listname cannot be the same as other existing lists<br>
+> * Listname cannot be the same as other existing lists<br>
-> Listname cannot begin with digits
+> * Listname cannot begin with digits
+> * Listname cannot contain whitespaces
-> Do not need to specify whether the parameter is LISTINDEX or LISTNAME<br>
+> * Do not need to specify whether the parameter is LISTINDEX or LISTNAME<br>

 Examples: